nksaunders/usefulFunctions/README.md

-# usefulFunctions
+# Useful Functions
-A collection of useful python functions for future reference.
+A collection of useful Python functions for future reference.

+#
+* `nan_interpolation.py`: Identify indices in a numpy array containing NaN values and interpolate.